-In 1986, Judy Thomas moved to New York City to attend graduate school at Hunter College.
+After Paris, Judy Thomas lived in West Germany for three years, and then moved to New York City to attend graduate school at Hunter College.
 After completing her MFA in Painting in 1988, she joined the mass exodus of young artists to Williamsburg, Brooklyn.
-The pioneering, renegade spirit of the early 90's helped to shape the direction of her art.
-Turning away from painting, she began to create temporary, large scale sculptural works.
-These individual works were specifically created for the abandoned warehouse spaces along the waterfront in Brooklyn.
+The pioneering, renegade spirit of the early 90's helped to shape the direction of Thomas’ art, and she began to create temporary, large scale sculptural works in abandoned warehouse spaces along the waterfront in Brooklyn.

 Judy Thomas’ work has been shown at The Arsenal Center for the Arts, Brandeis University, the Samuel Dorsky Museum of Art, and galleries and museums in the U.S., Europe and Japan.
 In 2015, Judy Thomas won an Individual Artist Commission grant from Arts Mid-Hudson for her community-responsive piece MATRIX:RENEWAL.
 Her work has been featured in the New York Times, Boston Globe, Time Out New York, The Detroit News, Huffington Post, the Mid-Hudson Times and in the Times Herald Record.
 Her 2017 one-person show at Space Create gallery was well received and featured her latest painting series entitled ‘Mapping’, loosely inspired by the 1982 film Koyaanisqatsi and in which she started each painting with her own version of automatism.